Sight-ech/demos/1_how_to_protect_a_vm_and_webapp/demo_web_app.md

 sudo fail2ban-client set nginx-login-abuse unbanip 192.168.56.101
 ```

+>⚠️ Here we blocked the attacker to access the /login endpoint after 6 failed attempts and avoid potential account compromise.

 **Case 2: DDoS attack on /health**
 Here is the locust DDoS scenario and it will activate the nginx-health-flood jail and ban the attacker IP after 50 requests within 10 seconds.